robbintt/outlines/scansf.md

     - In the aves (sunset), officers use the letter of the alphabet to describe location.
         - `40th and K` = 40th and Kirkham (etc.)
     - `Hot Sheet` - A list of stolen property and crimes under investigation compiled and held by the police.
 The use of 'hot' means known or wanted by the police; suspect.
 [Source: Quora](https://www.quora.com/What-is-a-hot-sheet)
+    - `blue on blue` - there are men with guns, we do not know if there are uniformed officers or not (undercover).
+Please be aware of any blue on blue (don't shoot the other cops!)